I've Turned My Life Into Content and Lost Myself

 Dear Lost in Your Own Feed,

 Your words carry the unmistakable ache of someone who built an altar to authenticity, only to find themselves engaged in the most sophisticated performance of their life.
-The cruel irony of it catches in the throat, doesn't it?
-To speak of presence while your attention is fractured across metrics and engagement.
-To preach self-acceptance while curating a self that increasingly feels like a stranger.
+I once did this exact thing myself – the cruel irony of it catches in the throat, doesn't it?

 She's still there – the woman who genuinely wanted to help others find peace.
 She's the one writing to me now, the one who can still recognize the hollow echo in her own carefully crafted words.
 She's the one brave enough to name the emptiness where purpose used to live.

-So, do you burn it all down?
-Not necessarily.
-Fire's only one way to create change.
-Sometimes what's needed is more like the patient work of archaeology – a careful brushing away of accumulated layers to rediscover what lies beneath.
+Sometimes what's needed is more like the patient work of archaeology; a careful brushing away of accumulated layers to rediscover what lies beneath, to become aware of what's run its course, and to uncover what's ready to evolve.

 Then, bring that same quality of attention to your work.
 What parts still light you up, independent of how they're received?
 What wisdom do you genuinely need to hear right now?
 Share that – not from your persona but from your humanity.